dar3v/urban-sniffle/README.md

 developed by me and [@Zeki-Zek](https://github.com/Zeki-Zek) in like a day so don't expect any masterclass code here.

+has only been tested under a LAN network, but making it work in WAN with a public IP Address may or may not work.
+We haven't tested that yet, but its pretty insecure anyways since we don't use any encryption.

 # Running
 - after cloning this repo with `git clone https://github.com/dar3v/urban-sniffle.git`:
 ```sh